wnfs-wg/spec/spec/private-wnfs.md

 ### 3.2.1 Node Headers

 Node headers MUST be encrypted with the key derived from the node's skip ratchet: the "content key".
 Headers MUST NOT grant access to other versions of the associated node.
-Node headers are in kernelspace and MUST NOT be user writable.
+Node headers are in kernel space and MUST NOT be user writable.
 Refer to the key structure (FIXME) section for more detail.

 ### 3.2.2 Node Metadata